henrydjkerr/Timestep-free-evolver/Documentation/doc-modules-general.md

 `file_to_array(str filename, array array)`: read data from the specified file into an array.
 The source format should be a plaintext file, one data value per line.

-## data_loader.py

-Hang on, isn't this just replicating functionality in `array_manager.py`?
-Can't I just remove this?

 ## save.py